MotusWTS/motus/inst/doc/upstream_api.md

 ### Notes ###

-1. The token returned by this API must be included in all other API calls as a parameter called `authToken`.
-This is not shown in the prototypes below.
+1. The token returned by this API must be included in all other API calls as the parameter called `authToken`.

 2. Authorization is by project: if a user has permission for a project, then that user can see: